WHAT IS MEDITATION

 BENEFITS OF MEDITATION

 It brings the brainwave pattern into an Alpha state that promotes healing.
 The mind becomes fresh, delicate and beautiful.
-With regular practice of meditation, you can gain both physical and mental benefits such as reduce anxiety and depression, control blood pressure, develop intuition, gain clarity, peace of mind, emotional stability, increase immunity and many more
+The San Diego Chiropractor Care says with regular practice of meditation, you can gain both physical and mental benefits such as reduce anxiety and depression, control blood pressure, develop intuition, gain clarity, peace of mind, emotional stability, increase immunity and many more

 Someone once asked the Buddha sceptically,